geeksterin/Jan22-Web-Fundamentals/Feb-23/README.md

 -> Internal and External are same, it DEPENDS on the chronology (sequence).
 Whichever is later, it will OVERRIDE the previous one.
 -> How specific you are selecting:

+1. Pseudo with ID
-1. ID Selector
+2. ID Selector
+3. Pseudo with Class / Attribute
-2. Class Selector / Attribute Selector
+4. Class Selector / Attribute Selector
+5. Pseudo with Tag Type
-3. Tag Type selector
+6. Tag Type selector
-4. Universal
+7. Universal

 Where will Pseudo Selector be placed here?